jaenfigueroa/User-profiles/README.md

 ## 💡 Brief

-In this project I have created a website using react, consuming the public api req res
+In this project I have created a website using react, consuming the public api reqres.

 - ### Desktop preview